Components

 Content expectations

-[Sort attribute] (sort method)[Sort attribute]describes what the results are sorted by (for example, medication name, entry date, or distance).(Sort method)describes the ordering.
+Sort attribute (sort method)Sort attributedescribes what the results are sorted by.
+For example, medication name, entry date, or distance.(Sort method)describes how the results are ordered.
 Use familiar, plain language terms such as:- Alphabetical

 - A to Z